 Our mortgage insurance subsidiaries' premium rates and policy forms are generally subject to regulation in every state in which they are licensed to transact business.
 These regulations are intended to protect policyholders against excessive, inadequate or unfairly discriminatory rates and to encourage competition in the mortgage insurance marketplace.
 In most states where our mortgage insurance subsidiaries are licensed, premium rates and policy forms must be filed with the state insurance regulatory authority and, in some states, must be approved before their use.
-Premium rates may be subject to actuarial justification, generally on the basis of the mortgage insurance industry in assessing the premium rates charged by mortgage insurers.
+Premium rates may be subject to actuarial justification, generally on the basis of the mortgage insurer's loss experience, expenses and future projections.
+In addition, states may consider general default experience in the mortgage insurance industry in assessing the premium rates charged by mortgage insurers.